ashwinkannoth/DM/README.md

-# DM — Encounter Music Player
+# Dungeon Master Effects Tool

-DM is an application that lets tabletop game masters (Dungeon Masters, Game Masters) play and control music and soundscapes tailored to specific encounters, NPCs, locations, and effects.
+This project is a lightweight, local-first tool for tabletop game masters (Dungeon Masters / Game Masters) and DnD fans who want an easy way to play encounter music, ambient themes, and one-shot sound effects during sessions.

-This repo is the home for a small, installable application/service that provides:
+This repo contains a small, installable Node + Express app that provides:

 - Curated music and ambient soundtracks for encounters and scenes
 - Per-encounter playlists, layered effects (reverb, intensity), and timed triggers
 - Quick controls for on-the-fly changes during a session (fade, mute, loop, crossfade)
 - Lightweight installation so a DM can run it locally or host for groups

-Goals
+- Goals
 - Provide a minimal usable MVP that can be installed and run locally (desktop or server).
 - Offer an API / UI for selecting an "encounter" or in-session state and start/stop or alter music and effects.
 - Keep the first implementation small, well-tested, and documented so contributors can add new content packs and features.